Key takeaways:

 How do I match food types to my dog’s breed and life stage?

 A growing German Shepherd puppy needs different nutrients than a senior Chihuahua.
 Small breeds do best with tiny kibble pieces, while large breeds need formulas that support joint health and muscle strength.
-Active breeds may require higher protein content, while older dogs may need joint-supporting ingredients like glucosamine and chondroitin.
-If you’re unsure what’s best, check out PetHealthMD’s feeding guide for big and small dogs.
+Active breeds may require higher protein content, while older dogs may need joint-supporting ingredients.

 What should I look for on dog food labels?

 Start with real meat as the first ingredient.
-Watch out for vague terms like “meat by-products” or unnamed proteins.
-High-quality ingredients support digestion and overall health—see PetHealthMD’s digestive health guide for more insights.
-Look for whole food ingredients such as sweet potatoes, blueberries, and flaxseed, which provide additional nutrients and antioxidants.
+Avoid vague terms like “meat by-products.”
+Whole food ingredients such as sweet potatoes, blueberries, and flaxseed provide extra nutrients and antioxidants.

 Is it safe to mix different dog food types?